gigalixir/gigalixir-cli/docs/source/database.rst

 How to manually set up a Google Cloud SQL PostgreSQL database
 -------------------------------------------------------------

-Note: You can also use Amazon RDS, but we do not have instructions provided yet.
+..
+Note:: You can also use Amazon RDS, but we do not have instructions provided yet.

 1. Navigate to https://console.cloud.google.com/sql/instances and click "Create Instance".
 #.
 Select PostgreSQL and click "Next".